 It is also important for the skin and immune system.

 What are the symptoms of vitamin A deficiency?

-Vitamin A deficiency is a major public health across the world.
-Each year, approximately 250,000–300,000 vitamin A-deficient children become and half of them have been reported to die within a year after getting blind.
+Vitamin A deficiency is major public health across the world.
+Each year, approximately 250,000–300,000 vitamin A-deficient children become, and half of them have been reported to die within a year after getting blind.